 Residents can create their own special home in the Liberty Tower unfurnished studio and one-bedroom apartments, and the Wesley Manor unfurnished one-bedroom apartments and modified one-bedroom apartments for persons with physical disabilities.

-For almost 50 years the Foundation has provided safe, affordable housing for seniors and persons with disabilities under the auspices of the Federal Department of Housing and Urban Development.
-A dedicated Board of Directors consisting volunteer members and a professional and caring staff work together to create homelike communities at Liberty Tower and Wesley Manor that foster the quality, dignity and enjoyment of communal living.
+For over 50 years the Foundation has provided safe, affordable housing for seniors and persons with disabilities under the auspices of the Federal Department of Housing and Urban Development.
+A dedicated Board of Directors consisting volunteer members and a professional and caring staff work together to create homelike communities at Liberty Tower and Wesley Manor that promote the quality, dignity and enjoyment of communal living.
+Liberty Tower and Wesley Manor are located in World Health Organization certified Age-friendly cities.
+These cities foster healthy and active ageing and enable older people to: age safely in a place that is right for them; be free from poverty; continue to develop personally; and to contribute to their communities while retaining autonomy, health and dignity.

 Over 280 residents from diverse backgrounds enrich the tapestry of our housing experience.
 With activities and opportunities to interact with one another, individuals can develop long-lasting friendships and benefit from an active social environment.